-DEPRAG pneumatic screwdriver series NANOMAT, MICROMAT, MINIMAT or MINIMAT-E are all equipped with a highly accurate mechanical shut-off clutch which offers the outstanding repeatability of less than $\pm 3\%$ standard deviation over millions of assembly cycles.
+DEPRAG pneumatic screwdriver series NANOMAT®, MICROMAT® or MINIMAT® are all equipped with a highly accurate mechanical shut-off clutch which offers the outstanding repeatability of less than ±3% standard deviation over millions of assembly cycles.

-The standard deviation is only an indication as to the precision of the DEPRAG screwdriver.
-The machine capability index (Cmk) is the operative value in declaring a tool capable for industrial application.
-DEPRAG pneumatic and MINIMAT-E screwdrivers with shut-off clutch conform with a Cmk value of \geq 1.67 with 15% tolerance in relation to 6 Sigma according to ISO 5393.
-In other words a Cmk value of 1.67 means that there is a failure rate of 0.6 per million screw assemblies.
+The Standard Deviation is only an indication as to the precision of the Deprag Screwdriver.
+The Machine Capability Index (Cmk) is the operative value in declaring a tool capable for industrial application.
+Deprag Pneumatic Screwdrivers with shutoff clutch, under the appropriate operating conditions, a Cmk value of $\geq 1.67$ at a tolerance of $\pm 10\%$ at 6 Sigma according to ISO 5393.
+A Cmk value of 1.67 equates to a failure rate von 0.6 per 1 million screwdriving cycles.

-DEPRAG screwdriver systems based upon the EC or EC-Servo technique have the potential for greater accuracy: depending upon the configuration and the programming of the tightening sequence they are capable of torque repeatability of less than 1% standard deviation or, according to the machine capability index a Cmk value of \geq 1,67 at a tolerance of ±5% at 6 Sigma according to ISO 5393 and also a failure rate of 0,6 per 1 million screwdriving cycles and that at 1⁄2 of the tolerance window.
+DEPRAG screwdriver systems based upon the EC- or EC-Servo technique have the potential for greater accuracy: Depending upon the configuration and the programming of the tightening sequence they are capable of torque repeatability of less than ±1% standard deviation or, according to the machine capability index a Cmk value of ≥1,67 at a tolerance of ±5% at 6 Sigma according to ISO 5393 and also a failure rate of 0,6 per 1 Million screwdriving cycles and that at 1⁄2 of the tolerance window.